-Starting from market research and identifying the right high intent keywords you want to target to bring more clients to your law firm.
+Start with market research and identify the right high intent keywords you want to target to bring more clients to your law firm.
 But what are keywords without the proper tools?
 In previous articles, we explained the value of the different Ad Formats on Google Search Network and their value to your attorney PPC campaigns.
 Moreover, we’ve covered the most beneficial Ad Extensions you need to use in your Legal Digital Marketing.
 Are these enough for a successful campaign that increases your caseload?
-Well, it can all go wrong if you don’t research your negative keywords, and you don’t create a detailed, comprehensive list.
+Well, it can all go wrong if you don’t research your negative keywords and create a detailed, comprehensive list.
 In this article, we’ll explore the value of negative keywords for law firms.

-Adding negative keywords to your campaigns will allow you to exclude specific terms, allowing you to concentrate on the high intent keywords that matter for your law firm.
-That brings improved targeting as you minimize the space to show ads to searchers who are not interested in your services.
+Adding negative keywords to your campaigns allows you to exclude specific terms, so you can concentrate on the high intent keywords that matter for your law firm.
+Both strategies improve targeting by allowing you to minimize the chance that your ads are appearing to searchers who are not interested in your services.

 - How do negative keywords work?

-It all starts with research, thorough and detailed research, specific for your practice area, your campaign, and your goals.
-As soon as you are ready with your keywords list, you should start understanding what are the related terms that you have to exclude.
+It all starts with thorough and detailed research specific to your practice area, your campaign, and your goals.
+As soon as you are ready with your keywords list, you should start understanding the related terms that you have to exclude.